Grassley says DoD office that paid FBI spy Halper ‘has lost its way’

 Mr. Grassley cited Mr. Baker’s testimony at an administrative hearing where he said ONA had not done a net assessment since 2007.

-He said that in April, the Pentagon changed a Pentagon directive, striking the word “shall” from its requirement to produce net assessments.
+He said that in April the Pentagon changed a Pentagon directive, striking the word “shall” produce net assessments.

 As a result, Mr. Grassley has proposed an amendment to the fiscal 2021 defense budget striking $10 million from ONA’s $20 million budget.